knifewine/cstar_test_docker/README.md

 You can issue a similar command on the other Cassandra container which will slow the ping to 200ms delay round trip.
 Note that I think these commands only slow outbound traffic -- I get the impression that slowing down or messing with inbound traffic requires more magic.

+To restore normal networking, repeat the same command as before, but change 'add' to 'del', to remove the rule:

+    tc qdisc del dev ethwe root netem delay 100ms

+A note on MTU: it appears that the 'ethwe' adapter uses a rather large MTU of 65535.
+This can easily be lowered to a smaller value to cause smaller packets to be used.

+    root@2605b2e3a44c:/cassandra# ifconfig ethwe | grep MTU
+          UP BROADCAST RUNNING MULTICAST  MTU:65535  Metric:1
+    root@2605b2e3a44c:/cassandra# ifconfig ethwe mtu 9000
+    root@2605b2e3a44c:/cassandra# ifconfig ethwe | grep MTU
+          UP BROADCAST RUNNING MULTICAST  MTU:9000  Metric:1

 **Enjoy!**